USS Hazelwood (DD-531): Leyte Gulf

 Hazelwood engaged in patrols off Leyte Gulf and gunnery and training exercises out of Ulithi during December.
 She then joined Vice Admiral McCain's fast carrier strike force and sailed 30 December.
 Carrying the war home to the enemy, the carriers launched heavy air raids against Japanese positions in the Ryukyu Islands, Taiwan, Okinawa, and along the China coast 3–7 January 1945.
-These devastating strikes also diverted Japanese attention from the Philippines, where landings were made at Lingayen Gulf 9 January.
-After further strikes on Japanese positions in Indochina, the hard-hitting force returned to Ulithi 26 January.
+These strikes also diverted Japanese attention from the Philippines, where landings were made at Lingayen Gulf 9 January.
+After further strikes on Japanese positions in Indochina, the force returned to Ulithi 26 January.

 Japan and Iwo Jima

 Joining another fast and mobile carrier task force, Hazelwood sortied 11 February to protect carriers as they launched heavy air strikes against the Japanese home islands 16 and 17 February.
-Swiftly shifting positions as only sea-based power can, the fleet then sped south to provide support for the landings on Iwo Jima, begun 19 February.
+Swiftly shifting positions, the fleet then sped south to provide support for the landings on Iwo Jima, begun 19 February.
 Although under constant attack from kamikazes as well as fighters and dive-bombers, Hazelwood came through the invasion untouched and on the night of 25 February sank two small enemy freighters with her guns.

 Okinawa

-Returning to Ulithi 1 March, the battle-tried destroyer sailed again for action 14 March with a fast carrier force to provide air cover and shore bombardment for the invasion of Okinawa, last step before invasion of the Japanese home islands.
+Returning to Ulithi 1 March, the destroyer sailed again for action 14 March with a fast carrier force to provide air cover and shore bombardment for the invasion of Okinawa, last step before invasion of the Japanese home islands.
 After the invasion 1 April, Hazelwood operated off Okinawa on radar picket and escort patrols through intense Japanese air attacks.
 On 29 April, the carrier group she was shepherding was attacked by kamikazes who dove out of low cloud cover.

 Hazelwood, all guns blazing, maneuvered to avoid two of the Zeros.
 A third screamed out of the clouds from astern.
 Although hit by Hazelwood’s fire, the enemy plane careened past the superstructure.
 It hit #2 stack on the port side, smashed into the bridge, and exploded.
 Flaming gasoline spilled over the decks and bulkheads as the mast toppled and the forward guns were put out of action.
 Ten officers and 67 men were killed, including the Commanding Officer, Cmdr.
 V. P. Douw, and 36 were missing.
 Hazelwood’s engineering officer, Lt. (j.g.)
 C. M. Locke, took command and directed her crew in fighting the damage and aiding wounded.
-Proceeding by tow and part way under her own power, the gallant ship reached Ulithi 5 May for temporary repairs, then sailed to Mare Island Naval Shipyard via Pearl Harbor 14 June for permanent repairs.
+Proceeding by tow and part way under her own power, the ship reached Ulithi 5 May for temporary repairs, then sailed to Mare Island Naval Shipyard via Pearl Harbor 14 June for permanent repairs.
 Hazelwood decommissioned 18 January 1946 and entered the Pacific Reserve Fleet at San Diego, California.